Buchenwald concentration camp: Visit by Chancellor Merkel and President Obama

-On 5 June 2009 U.S. President Barack Obama and German Chancellor Angela Merkel visited Buchenwald after a tour of Dresden Castle and Church of Our Lady.
+On 5 June 2009 German Chancellor Angela Merkel and U.S. President Barack Obama visited Buchenwald after a tour of Dresden Castle and Church of Our Lady.
 During the visit they were accompanied by Elie Wiesel and Bertrand Herz, both survivors of the camp.
 Volkhard Knigge, the director of the Buchenwald and Mittelbau-Dora Memorials Foundation and honorary professor of University of Jena, guided the four guests through the remainder of the site of the camp.
-During the visit Wiesel, who together with Herz were sent to the Little camp as 16-year-old boys, said, "if these trees could talk."
-His statement marked the irony about the beauty of the landscape and the horrors that took place within the camp.
-President Obama mentioned during his visit that he had heard stories as a child from his great uncle, who was part of the 89th Infantry Division, the first Americans to reach the camp at Ohrdruf, one of Buchenwald's satellites.
+During the visit Wiesel, who together with Herz were sent to the Little camp when they were 16, said, "if these trees could talk.", noting the contrast between the natural scenery and purpose of the camps.
+Obama mentioned during his visit that he had heard stories as a child from his great uncle, who was part of the 89th Infantry Division, the first Americans to reach the camp at Ohrdruf, one of Buchenwald's satellites.
 Obama was the first sitting US president to visit the Buchenwald concentration camp.